-- 5.8.1 In low-lying areas and in buildings in which the building drain is too low to permit gravity flow to the public sewer, the Authority may allow the use of low pressure systems and pumps to lift the wastewater for discharge to the public sewer. - 5.8.2 Low pressure pumps shall be manufactured by Environment One, or equivalent.
+5.8.1 In low-lying areas and in buildings in which the building drain is too low to permit gravity flow to the public sewer, the Authority may allow the use of low pressure systems and pumps to lift the wastewater for discharge to the public sewer.

+5.8.2 Low pressure pumps shall be manufactured by Environment One, or equivalent.
 The unit shall consist of a grinder pump, level controls, siphon breaker, check valve and a minimum 70 gallon high density polyethylene tank.
-The unit shall be equipped with an electrical quick disconnect plug, a discharge line shut-off valve and a quick disconnect assembly.
-The alarm/disconnect panel shall contain circuit breakers, an audible and visual alarm transfer switch and generator receptacle.
-A second check valve shall be provided at the curb stop.
+The unit must be equipped with an electrical quick disconnect plug, a discharge line shut-off valve and a quick disconnect assembly.
+The alarm/disconnect panel must contain circuit breakers, an audible and visual alarm transfer switch and generator receptacle.
+A second check valve must be provided at the curb stop.

-5.8.3 The alarm panel shall be installed by a licensed electrician.
+- 5.8.3 The alarm panel must be installed by a licensed electrician. - 5.8.4 A start-up inspection must be conducted by a representative of the pump manufacturer.